emberjs/ember-test-waiters/README.md

 ## Usage

-Ember test waiters uses a minimal API to provide waiting functionality.
-This minimal API can be composed to accomodate various complex scenarios.
+`ember-test-waiters` uses a minimal API to provide waiting functionality.
+This minimal API can be composed to accommodate various complex scenarios.

 ### TestWaiter class